How to Support Your Student

 We recommend that students pack light since they will be carrying their own bags.
 The general rule of thumb is to pack what you think you will need, let it sit, and then remove half.

 Airlines have become more stringent about observing their weight and size limits on luggage and the number of bags permitted per individual in recent years.
 Each airline has its own maximum amount the traveler is allowed.
 Check with the airline to find specific baggage allowances, weight or size restrictions and a list of restricted items for both international and domestic flights.
-Some students will take an in-country flight after arrival to reach the overseas institution and that flight may have different weight limits than the international flight.
+Some students will take an in-country flight after arrival to reach their overseas institution or program and that flight may have different weight limits than the international flight.
 We recommend arriving at the airport three hours before departure for international flights and two hours before departure for domestic flights.

 We do not recommend shipping boxes overseas because oftentimes it will cost more than bringing extra luggage due to the customs fees that are assessed on boxes entering the host country.